-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 development specific to their subject area. specific professional development. offered to all arts teachers. professional development.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 development specific to their subject area. specific professional development. offered to all arts teachers.
+60% of PD time was dedicated to teaching and curriculum design. professional development.
 A credit recovery system will be put into place to ensure high school students are on track to graduate in their math courses and are A-G eligible.
 Currently 75% of our students are A-G eligible.
-A-G Eligible 74% 95% of graduates will be A-G eligible
+A-G Eligible 85% 95% of graduates will be A-G eligible

 Action # Title Description Total Funds Contributing 1.1 Intervention Courses Students will have equitable access to curriculum with appropriate supports and interventions so they have the opportunity to succeed.
-Student Support Team (SpEd, Academic and Wellness Counseling, Leadership) will regularly monitor progress and identify needs. \$50,000.00 No Yes 1.2 Professional Development All teachers receive content area-specific professional development. \$10,000.00 No Yes 1.3 Credit Recovery System A credit recovery system will be put into place to ensure high school students are on track to graduate in their math courses and are A-G eligible. \$9,000.00 No Yes
+Student Support Team (SpEd, Academic and Wellness Counseling, Leadership) will regularly monitor progress and identify needs. \$50,000.00 No Yes 1.2 Professional Development All teachers receive content area-specific professional development focusing on equity, diversity and inclusion. \$10,000.00 No Yes 1.3 Credit Recovery System A credit recovery system will be put into place to ensure high school students are on track to graduate in their math courses and are A-G eligible. \$9,000.00 Yes